Range Mental Health Center

 Family and Children

 RMHC currently operates an intensive residential treatment facility in Virginia called Merritt House.
 This unit provides services for up to sixteen patients at a time.
 RMHC also operates the Wellsone Center for Recovery for adults experiencing a mental health crisis or emergency.
-For more information on Merritt House, please contact (218) 741-9630.
-For more information on the Wellstone Center for Recovery, please call (218) 471-4327.
+For more information please call (218) 749-2881.

-The Range Mental Health Center (RMHC) owns two homes in Virginia, and Chisholm.
-The homes are divided into apartments ranging from two to four bedrooms.
-There are 3 apartments available.
+The Range Mental Health Center (RMHC) owns one home in Chisholm.
+This home is divided into an apartment with four bedrooms.
 The apartments are rented to clients of the Center to provide clean, safe, and affordable community housing for consumers who are experiencing a mental illness and are having a difficult time finding suitable housing.
 The RMHC manages a rental assistance programs consisting of 35 scattered site units.
 Persons who are homeless and with serious mental illness can apply for help with first or last month rent, damage deposits and ongoing rental assistance through the Shelter Plus Care Program.
 While on this program a person is seen once a week by an outreach worker, this is one of the requirements of the program.
 If other services are needed the outreach personal will help the person find the services.

 Community Based Programs offer an array of services designed to help adults with serious and persistent mental illnesses to function and remain living independently in the community.
 RMHC's community based services in both Hibbing and Virginia include but are not limited to: